 Even if you don’t recognize Chloe Lowery’s name, there’s a very good chance that you know her voice.
-Although she’s currently preparing her first release under her own name, her prodigious talents have made her a go-to voice for a wide variety of high-profile acts, allowing her to perform in front of large crowds in some of the world’s most prestigious venues.
+Although she recently released her first album under her own name, her prodigious talents have made her a go-to voice for a wide variety of high-profile acts, allowing her to perform in front of large crowds in some of the world’s most prestigious venues.

 Lowery’s commanding, exquisitely powerful voice is equally at home singing classical or classic rock.
 She’s performed since 2010 as featured vocalist with the recording and touring powerhouse Trans-Siberian Orchestra, and has toured extensively and performed on Broadway with international sensation Rocktopia.
 She’s also recorded and toured with beloved keyboardist/composer Yanni on his landmark Yanni Voices album and tour, performed with renowned jazz trumpeter Chris Botti, has been a soloist with the New York City Ballet, collaborated with noted hard-rock guitarist Joel Hoekstra, and even stepped into Janis Joplin’s shoes to tour with her legendary band Big Brother and the Holding Company.

 When not working with those acts, Lowery has found time to pursue her own musical muse, writing and recording some highly personal original material for her much-anticipated debut solo release.
 While her collaborative efforts have shown her to be a world-class performer, Lowery’s own powerful songwriting makes it clear that she’s a vital creative force in her own right.